 This little shrub-like herb may easily be divided or propagated through cuttings for supplementary plants.
 Propagate from root division during the spring months.
 Divide the little bush into smaller sections and make sure that each section has roots attached to it.

 Cuttings may also be taken in late spring for propagation of additional thyme plants.
 Take your thyme cutting at a node on the stem at a point where the leaves attach.
 This is where the root formations are most viable.
-Remove the lower leaves and then push the cut end into a container of moist soil mix or vermiculite or perlite.
+Remove the lower leaves and then push the cut end into a container of moist soil mix, vermiculite, or perlite.
 Keep the pot in a warm, shaded area and keep slightly damp.

 Layering of thyme plants will also result in an easy propagation of the herb.
 Simply bend a stem down to the ground, remove the leaves from the stem, and cover it with soil.
 Water the bent section in lightly.
 To facilitate rooting, cut a small lesion just below a node on the buried stem.
 The mother plant will nourish the layered section until roots form on the bent stem, at which time it may be severed from the mother and, voila, a brand new thyme plant is formed.
 At that time, the plant may be moved into a container or other area of the garden.

 Useful in potpourris and sachets, as an antiseptic, in wreaths and floral arrangements, as well as in a variety of culinary creations from vinegar to herbal butter, stuffing, soups, breads, and teas, this herb is an easy plant to cultivate and propagate and integral to the herb garden.